vzverv/test_bca/readme.md

 #Because it is a test task I skipped some moments:
 - I do not implement PSR7 interfaces
 - I didn't create an entity Client
+- I don't have a dedicated test DB